 For me, the highlight of the trip was watching two ospreys circling above their nest.
 Clearly, they were not charmed by the uninvited visitors paddling below.
 With spring just around the corner, they did not want to be distracted from their nest-building responsibilities.

 Sparkleberry's beautiful moss-draped cypress trees are amazing - but they're also confounding.
 It's easy to lose your way through the forest - and bread crumb trails won't work here.

-At the least, you’ll need a mapping GPS.
+At the least, you'll need a mapping GPS.
 Better yet, consider taking a guided tour with one of the local outfitters.
-Among those offering trips to Sparkleberry Swamp are Nature Adventures and Blueway Adventures.
+Among those offering trips to Sparkleberry Swamp are Coastal Expeditions and Blueway Adventures.